What Is a Mortgage Loan?

 A mortgage loan amount is based on the following considerations:

 - Down payment or the amount, you can initially pay in cash.
-How much is required for the down payment on a house varies according to the other factors listed here.
+How much is required for the down payment on a house varies according to many factors.

 - Your credit rating.
 A higher credit score presents less risk to the lender so a smaller deposit may be required.
 A poor credit score may require a larger deposit.